plausible/docs/docs/guided-tour.md

 See the list of countries, regions and cities your traffic is coming from.
 You can click on the "**details**" button to see the full list ranked by the number of visitors.
 [Read more here](countries.md).

-:::note
+:::tip Want a quicker way to navigate the dashboard?
-Want a quicker way to navigate the dashboard?
 You can use the keyboard shortcuts to do so.
-Here's [the full list of shortcuts we support](keyboard-shortcuts.md).
+Here's [the full list of shortcuts we support](keyboard-shortcuts.md)
 :::

 ## Devices